ustunfatih/weightwatch-codex/GOOGLE_SHEETS_SETUP.md

 - Verify your Sheet ID is correct
 - Check that your sheet structure matches the format above
 - Open browser DevTools Console to see detailed error messages
+- Ensure Date and Weight headers exist exactly in the Weight Data tab

 ## Security Notes